Major and Minor Requirements (Department Checklist)

 Requirements for the English Major with a Concentration in Creative Writing (ENCR)

 In addition to the requirements for the English major, students will take four writing workshops at the 200-level or above.
 These courses include 278, 279, 280, 378, 379, 380, 382, and 386.
 Students may count Beginning Playwriting (Theater and Dance 141) as one of their creative writing courses.
 English majors wishing to pursue a concentration in creative writing should declare the English with a concentration in creative writing major; the creative writing minor only exists for students whose declared major is not English.
 Students are encouraged to take at least one course in a genre other than their sequence genre.
-Students should note that creative nonfiction courses are not offered as frequently as fiction and poetry courses.

 Requirements for the English Major with a Concentration in Literature and the Environment (ENLE)